Julio Martínez Prádanos National Stadium: Use as a detention center

 Military units watching over prisioners detained at the stadium, 1973.

-After the coup d'état of September 11, 1973, that ousted President Salvador Allende, the stadium began to be used as a detention facility.
+After the coup d'état of 11 September 1973, that ousted President Salvador Allende, the stadium began to be used as a detention facility.
 An article in the Harvard Review of Latin America reported that "there were over 80 detention centers in Santiago alone" and gave details of the National Stadium and others.

-Over 40,000 people spent time in the compound during the junta regime.
-Twelve thousand detainees were interned between September 11 and November 7.
+Between 12,000 and 20,000 people spent time in the compound during the junta regime.
+Twelve thousand detainees were interned between 11 September and 7 November.
 The field and gallery were used to hold men, while women were held in the swimming pool changing rooms and associated buildings.
 Locker rooms and corridors were all used as prison facilities while interrogations were carried out in the velodrome.
 The Red Cross estimated that 7,000 prisoners occupied the stadium at one point, of whom about 300 were foreigners.
 According to the testimonies of survivors collected by the humanitarian group, detainees were tortured and threatened with death by shooting.
 Some were actually shot or taken to unknown locations for execution.
-Pinochet and other members of the junta would often take turns hollering and swearing at the detainees over the stadium's public address system.

 FIFA President Sir Stanley Rous insisted the USSR team play a World Cup qualifier at the time.
 They however refused to do so and Chile qualified automatically for the 1974 World Cup, where they failed to advance from a group containing both West and East Germany and Australia.

 The use of the stadium during the coup d'état is depicted in the 2002 documentary film Estadio Nacional, directed and produced by Carmen Luz Parot, and in the 2007 Swedish film The Black Pimpernel, which is based on the story of Swedish ambassador in Chile Harald Edelstam and his heroic actions to protect the lives of over 1,200 people during and after the military coup.
 The Black Pimpernel was shot on location in Santiago.
-The 1982 film Missing by Greek filmmaker Costa-Gavras depicts the September 11, 1973, coup d'état and execution of American journalists Charles Horman and Frank Teruggi at the Estadio Nacional.
+The 1982 film Missing by Greek filmmaker Costa-Gavras depicts the 11 September 1973, coup d'état and execution of American journalists Charles Horman and Frank Teruggi at the Estadio Nacional.

-In 2011, Chile set aside a section of the stadium, a section of old wooden bleachers called "Escotilla 8", to honor the prisoners who were detained there.
+In 2011, Chile set aside a section of the stadium, a section of old wooden bleachers called Escotilla n.º 8, to honor the prisoners who were detained there.
 It is surrounded by a barbed wire fence.